fahadchy24/chat-app-vue3/README.md

     composer install

+Install all ui dependencies using npm

+    npm install

 Copy the example env file and make the required configuration changes in the .env file

     cp .env.example .env